 Energy Trust incentives

-Your Energy Trust cash incentive amount depends on the size of your system and your electric utility.
+Your Energy Trust cash incentive amount depends on your household income and your electric utility.
 Incentive offers are subject to funding availability and may change at any time.
 Check with your contractor.

-Your solar electric system produces Renewable Energy Certificates as well as green electricity.
+Your solar electric system produces Renewable Energy Certificates as well as clean electricity.
 Read this fact sheet for more information on Renewable Energy Certificates for projects that receive an Energy Trust incentive.

 Note: Energy Trust provides technical assistance and financial incentives but does not develop, sell or install energy systems or equipment.
 This work is done by independent businesses that are solely responsible for the quality and performance of their installations.